TegranGrigorian/TegranGrigorian/README.md

 ## Hi there 👋
+Hello!
+My name is Tegran, I'm an undergrad at Grand Valley State University, and I'm pursuing my degree in Computer Engineering.
+I hope to transfer to the University of Michigan College of Engineering.
+My hobbies are snowboarding, playing video games and coding

 <!--
 **TegranGrigorian/TegranGrigorian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.